InstaCuppa electric chopper on a kitchen counter with freshly chopped vegetables

 What happens when the battery dies permanently?

-The rechargeable battery is built into the motor unit and cannot be replaced separately.
-When it dies — typically after 1.5 to 2 years of daily use — you would need to buy a new chopper.
+The rechargeable battery is built into the motor unit.
+You cannot replace it separately.
+It dies after 1.5 to 2 years of daily use.
+Then you need to buy a new chopper.
 This is common across all rechargeable chopper brands.

 Is 250ml enough for daily cooking?